 Emergency obstetric care

 Post-natal care – provided within the first 24 hours of delivery, on the third day afterward, then in the second and sixth weeks – is as important as antenatal care.
-Bleeding, sepsis and hypertensive disorders can all take place after a woman has exited the health centre.
-And newborns are also extremely vulnerable in the immediate aftermath of birth.
+Bleeding, sepsis and hypertensive disorders can all occur after a woman leaves the health facility.
+Newborns are also extremely vulnerable in the immediate aftermath of birth.

-UNFPA strongly recommends follow-up visits by a health worker to assess the health of both mother and child in the post-natal period.
+UNFPA, WHO and UNICEF strongly recommend follow-up visits by a health worker to assess both mother and child in the post-natal period.